WilliamHangXu/Protein-Spin-Label-Locator/README.md

 # Protein Spin Label Locator
 ## Description
 ### Purpose
 We attach spin labels onto specific pairs of residues in a protein to study its conformational change.
 This set of programs takes a PDB ID of a protein as an input and returns a text file that contains all possible pairs of amino acid residues onto which spin labels can be attached.
-TL; DR: download all source codes and run `main.py`.
+TL;DR: download all source codes and run `main.py`.
 ### Dependencies
 Selenium (Make sure Google Chrome is properly installed)<br />
 Requests<br />